ehmicky/test-each/README.md

 ### Side effects

-If `callback`'s [parameters](#params) are directly modified, they should be cloned to prevent side effects for the next iterations.
+If `callback`'s [parameters](#params) are directly modified, they should be copied to prevent side effects for the next iterations.

 <!-- eslint-disable fp/no-mutation, no-param-reassign -->